4d/docs/docs/Concepts/classes.md

 The 4D language supports the concept of **classes**.
 In a programming language, using a class allows you to define an object behaviour with associated properties and functions.

 Once a class is defined, you can **instantiate** objects of this class anywhere in your code.
 Each object is an instance of its class.
-A class can `extend` another class, and then inherits from its properties and functions.
+A class can `extend` another class, and then inherits from its functions.

 The class model in 4D is similar to classes in JavaScript, and based on a chain of prototypes.